lukekaalim/react-construct/README.md

 }

 // fetchApiResolver.js
-// Staticly define all endpoints, and switch on them based on the
+// Statically define all endpoints, and switch on them based on the
 // string
 const getUrl = endpoint => {
   switch (endpoint) {